 Our solution is a risk scoring tool for individual shipments based on specific shipping documents that contain the relevant information.
 International shipping carriers as well as the entry and exit ports represent the bottlenecks where such trade can most efficiently be monitored.
 Our proposed solution takes specific data available on shipping documents and screens them against the purpose-built database to calculate a risk score of how likely a certain shipment contains shark fins.
-The database combines data from various selected data sources such as high risk countries and vessels lists, commodities codes and other data and uses these metrics to calculate the risk of every single shipment that is screened against it.
 The case of shark fin is selected to run a proof of concept and design and build a prototype.
 When the prototype has been shown to work on the shark fin case, it can be scaled and other unwanted or illegal wildlife parts, products and derivatives can be integrated into the tool.

 Consumption, trade and trafficking of illegal and unwanted wildlife products will increase in the future following the constant increase in demand.